National League Rules

 - By the end of the 4th inning, each player shall have played at least one (1) inning of infield.

 - Player pool player(s) must play right field and bat last.
-If multiple pool players, they must all play outfield or bench, starting with right field, then center field, then left field and bat at the end of the lineup.
+If multiple pool players, they must all play outfield, starting with right field, then center field, then left field and bat at the end of the lineup.
 Pool players are not subject to mandatory infield play rules and they are not allowed to play infield.

-- If a team has less than 9 players because of player pool limitations, when at bat the team with less than 9 players will be required to take an automatic out in the 9th batting spot.
-When in the field borrowed players will be the teams last batter of prior inning.
+- If a team has fewer than 9 players because of player pool limitations, when at bat the team with fewer than 9 players will be required to take an automatic out in the 9th batting spot.
+When in the field, the team with fewer than 9 players may, if the managers agree, borrow the opposing team’s last batter of prior inning to play in an outfield position.

 9. Intentional Delay or Otherwise Making a Travesty of the Game